Dave Odom tied to college basketball's biggest upsets - WDEF

 Thirty-six years earlier, Dave Odom witnessed another David conquer a Goliath from a bench in Hawaii.

-Father and son, linked to the two biggest upsets in the annuals of college basketball – from opposite sides of history.
+Father and son, linked to the two biggest upsets in the annals of college basketball – from opposite sides of history.

 “It’s a story that writers couldn’t dream up to write.
 You just couldn’t write it.
 If you did, nobody would buy it because they wouldn’t think it’s true,” Dave Odom said on Saturday.
 “For all time, the Odoms, as a family, will be linked to the two biggest upsets in college basketball.”